ncatlab/nlab-content/pages/969.md

 ( classical references go here ...)

-One account of localization for [[multiplicative system]]s is section 7 of
+One account of localization with a [[calculus of fractions]] is section 7 of

 * Kashiwara-Schapira, [[Categories and Sheaves]]